G-Mapper: Learning a Cover in the Mapper Construction: Introduction

 \subsection{Contributions}

-We propose a new Mapper construction algorithm called \emph{$G$-Mapper} for optimizing a cover of the Mapper graph based on the $G$-means clustering \cite{hamerly2003learning}.
-The $G$-means clustering algorithm aims to learn the number $k$ of clusters in the $k$-means clustering algorithm according to a statistical test, called the \emph{Anderson–Darling} test, for the hypothesis that the points in a cluster follow a \emph{Gaussian} distribution.
-Our algorithm performs splitting a cover element iteratively while our splitting decision is determined by the Anderson–Darling score.
-For further elaboration, we split each cover element into two overlapping intervals employing a \emph{Gaussian mixture model} (GMM) so that the splits are made according to the characteristics of the cover element rather than yielding uniform intervals.
-This procedure allows us to take variance into account when forming cover elements, making our algorithm perform well without initialization of the cover.
+We propose a new Mapper construction algorithm called \emph{G-Mapper} for optimizing a cover of the Mapper graph based on G-means clustering \cite{hamerly2003learning}.
+The G-means clustering algorithm aims to learn the number $k$ of clusters in the $k$-means clustering algorithm according to a statistical test, called the \emph{Anderson–Darling} test, for the hypothesis that the points in a cluster follow a \emph{Gaussian} distribution.
+Our algorithm splits a cover element iteratively, with our splitting decision determined by the Anderson–Darling score.
+For further elaboration, we split each cover element into two overlapping intervals employing a \emph{Gaussian mixture model} (GMM) so that the splits are made according to the characteristics of the cover element rather than producing uniform intervals.
+The GMM is a soft clustering technique that determines the probability of a given data point belonging to a cluster, making it well-suited for constructing overlapping intervals.
+The procedure allows us to take variance into account when forming cover elements, making our algorithm perform well without the initialization of a cover.